maulren/Murph/READMurph.md

 * Murph
 * Murph
 * Murph
+*
 *when doing ordered and unordered lists, don't forget a space between the list type indicator thing and the subsequent list item*
+*and don't forget to put lines in between your content or it'll all show up together in an intimidating mass

 ![picture of MURPH, a fluffy black rabbit in profile peeking his head out of a hollow corrugated cardboard cube.
 His eye is reflecting a glowing red color from the camera flash.
 He looks up to no good.](murph.jpg)